lemonase/lemonase.github.io/content/posts/working-with-paths.md

 NOTE: These commands do not check if a file/directory actually exists, they just manipulate path strings.
-Also, be careful when dealing with symbolic links and read the man page to get the desired behaviour.
+Also, be careful when dealing with symbolic links and read the man page to get the desired behavior.